SantuDebnath/spring-boot-myBatis-h2/README.md

 A sample project using Spring-boot, Mybatis and H2 database

 This is a simple employee management portal, where someone can execute basic CRUD operations on employee.
+Each employee has a department.
+Using Mybatis entities are mapped in mapper.
+Annotations are used instead of xml.
+Here, Department and Employee has one to many relationship.
-This project have rest end points for add, update, delete, get by empId and getAll functionality.
+This project have rest end points for add, update, delete, get by empId, getAll employee, get department with corresponding employees functionality.

 # Technical Stack description